 Getting there: Sapporo Clock Tower is easy to find.
 It’s wedged between Sapporo Station to the north and Odori Station to the south.
 From Odori Station it’s a 4-minute walk northeast to the tower.
 The main station is 10 minutes south by foot.

 Tanukikoji Shopping Arcade

-The Tanukikoji Shopping Arcade is nearly as old as Sapporo itself, established during the Meiji Era as a merchant area for the masses.
+The Tanukikoji Shopping Arcade is nearly as old as the capital of Hokkaido itself.
+It was established during the Meiji Era as a merchant area for the masses.